microsoft/aroworkshop/README.md

 ## Technology

 - The website is statically built using Jekyll and you’ll find the different pages inside the `_entries` folder
-- You can preview your edits locally if you run `make build-run` inside the repository root
-- The build pipeline builds Docker images of the site and hosts it on a private repository on Azure Container Registry (`msworkshops.azurecr.io`)
-- The website is running on an [Azure Web App for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/)
-- The `master` branch gets deployed to the production slot [aroworkshop.io](http://aroworkshop.io)
-- The `staging` branch gets deployed to the staging slot [staging.aroworkshop.io](http://staging.aroworkshop.io)
+- The build pipeline builds uses GitHub Actions to publish to the `gh-pages` branch which gets published to [microsoft.github.io/aroworkshop/](https://microsoft.github.io/aroworkshop/)

 ## Companion repositories